College Factual by our College Data Analytics Team

 4

-Any student who is interested in linguistics & comparative literature has to check out Brandeis University.
-Brandeis is a medium-sized private not-for-profit university located in the small city of Waltham.
+Any student pursuing a degree in linguistics & comparative literature needs to look into Brandeis University.
+Brandeis is a medium-sized private not-for-profit university located in the city of Waltham.
 This university ranks 14th out of 63 schools for overall quality in the state of Massachusetts.

-There were about 19 linguistics & comparative literature students who graduated with this degree at Brandeis in the most recent year we have data available.
-Those linguistics & comparative literature students who get their degree from Brandeis University receive $4,000 more than the average comparative literature graduate.
+There were approximately 15 linguistics & comparative literature students who graduated with this degree at Brandeis in the most recent year we have data available.
+Those linguistics & comparative literature students who get their degree from Brandeis University earn $4,000 more than the typical comparative literature graduate.

 More information about a degree in linguistics & comparative literature from Brandeis University